YizheChenUT/Doctoral-Degree-Analysis/README.md

 The repo is structured as:

 -   `paper` contains the files used to generate the paper, including the Quarto document and reference bibliography file, as well as the PDF of the paper.
--   `scripts` contains the R scripts used to download and address data.
+-   `scripts` contains the R scripts used to simulate, address and test data.
+-   `data` contains simulated dataset.

 ## License